 Now here is what the picture looks like when we fix the histogram.

-So the question is why are they doing this?
-It’s already well established that the show does it’s best to shoot on Tina’s right side to not showcase her facial scar (which is oddly mirrored in the show’s title sequence) and many TV shows used to use soft focus lenses to hide the blemishes of their actors or actresses.
+So, why is NBC doing this?
+It’s already well established that the show does its best to shoot on Tina’s right side not to showcase her facial scar (which is oddly mirrored in the show’s title sequence) and many TV shows used to use soft focus lenses to hide the blemishes of its actors.

 Is this dimming of the footage an attempt to hide the looks of aging stars Fey and Baldwin?
 Is it just a very weird, but completely consistent, mistake?
-Or is their some other less obvious reason I’m missing?
+Or is there some other less apparent reason I’m missing?

 Digging up old stuff…